TACHarsis/KP-Cratefiller/README.md

 # KP Cratefiller

 Made into a mod by Cat Harsis.
+This branch is [available in the Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2869863861).

 ## Description
 ![cfpreview](https://i.imgur.com/f1SBQzP.jpg)